joinnector/rewardpythonsdk/README.md

 # Python SDK
-nector.io is a B2B SaaS loyalty platform that allows the business to target a wider audience and increase customer engagement by rewarding them.
+nector.io is a loyalty and reward APIs platform, that allows businesses to reward deals, offers, wallet points to their customers for various actions.

 ## Dependency
 Python 3